nice-devone/nice-cxone-mobile-sdk-ios/README.md

     }
     ```

-    b) Thread recovered with previously sent messages or no form needs to be filled-in – the SDK successfully recovered previously created thread or created a new chat thread.
+    b) Thread recovered with previously sent messages or no form needs to be completed – the SDK successfully recovered previously created thread or created a new chat thread.
 The host application is notified the Manager via `onThreadUpdated(_:)` delegate method.
 From this point, the UI can be reloaded with thread data and thread is ready to use.
     ```swift
     extension Manager: CXoneChatDelegate {